AaronOoooo/note_keep/README.md

-# note_keep
-# AaronOoooo
+# keepnote

 ## Overview

 This Note-Taking App is a simple and intuitive application designed for quick and efficient note-taking.
 Inspired by Google Keep, this app allows users to create, edit, and manage their notes with ease.
 The application is built using HTML, CSS, JavaScript for the front end, and Node.js with Express and MariaDB for the back end.

 ## Features

-- Create new notes with ease.
+- Create new notes with headlines and supporting text.
 - Edit existing notes.
 - Move notes to the top of the list.
 - Delete notes that are no longer needed.
 - Search through notes.
 - View notes with timestamps.
+- Show more notes functionality.
+- Responsive design.

 ## Technologies Used